THX 1138: Production

 THX's final climb out to the daylight was filmed (with the camera rotated 90°) in the incomplete (and decidedly horizontal) Bay Area Rapid Transit Transbay Tube before installation of the track supports, with the actors using exposed reinforcing bars on the floor of the tunnel as a ladder.
-The end scene in which THX stands before the sunset was shot at Port Hueneme, California by a second unit of photographer Caleb Deschanel and Matthew Robbins, who played THX in this long shot.
+The end scene in which THX stands before the sunset was shot at Port Hueneme, California, by a second unit of photographer Caleb Deschanel and Matthew Robbins, who played THX in this long shot.

 After completion of photography, Coppola scheduled one year for Lucas to complete postproduction.
 Lucas edited the film on a German-made K-E-M flatbed editor in his Mill Valley house by day and Walter Murch edited sound at night, comparing notes as each session ended.
-Murch compiled and synchronized the sound montage, which includes elements such as the "overhead" voices, radio chatter and announcements.
+Murch compiled and synchronized the sound montage, which includes elements such as the "overhead" voices, radio chatter, and announcements.
 The bulk of the editing was finished by mid-1970.

 On completion of editing, Coppola took it to Warner Bros., the financiers.
 Studio executives disliked the film and insisted that Coppola provide the negative to an in-house editor, who cut about four minutes of the film prior to release.

 Soundtrack

 The soundtrack to THX 1138, conducted by Lalo Schifrin, was released in 1970.
-Recording took place on October 15 and 16, 1970 at the Burbank Studios in Burbank, California.
+Recording took place on October 15 and 16, 1970, at the Burbank Studios in Burbank, California.

+The soundtrack was not available commercially in any format until February 2003, when it was released in a limited edition on CD by Film Score Monthly, in the 'Silver Age Classics' series.